|

 Click here for information on the Plan2Lead payment plan.

-DKG Scholarships for female L4 delegates: Click here for an application.
+DKG Scholarships for female SHS delegates: Click here for an application.

 LEARN MORE ABOUT THE LOGISTICS AND RESEARCH FOR WASC LEADERSHIP CAMP AS FEATURED IN “THE ADVOCATE” – A PUBLICATION FROM THE ALLIANCE OF STUDENT ACTIVITIES.
 Advocate -Jan 2011.pdf